yyubin/jinx/README_EN.md

 ---

-### Running via Gradle
+### Run via Gradle

-Generate SQL/YAML based on the latest snapshots
+Generate SQL/YAML from the latest snapshots:

 ```bash
 ./gradlew jinxMigrate
 ```

-Promote the latest snapshot to baseline
+Promote the latest snapshot as the new baseline:

 ```bash
 ./gradlew jinxPromoteBaseline